Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Pinpointing your starting place in addiction therapy online calls for direct, honest reflection.
 Practitioners advise documenting:

-Digital equity poses real-world challenges in virtual care; limited internet access or technology barriers can affect your experience8.
+Digital equity poses real-world challenges in virtual care; limited internet access or technology barriers can affect your experience.8

 Clinicians consistently find that clear, staged milestones accelerate progress in addiction therapy online.